epfml/ml-project-1-lestroisfantastiques/README.md

 ### Code

 Our code is composed of different jupyter Notebook :
-The first part of our project is composed of overviewing and cleaning the data: you can see the steps in Overview.
+The first part of our project is composed of overviewing and cleaning the data: you can see the steps in the Prepocessing notebook (NB : we could not manage to go any further in the implementations of our preprocessing).
 Then, you see our functions that we compared in the file `implementations.py`.
 You can try our code with`run.py`.